hiway/yakrazor/README.md

 a required diversion to complete the initial task?
-But you've lost track of what prompted you to take up the side quest and now the original task remains unfinished and you've moved on to something else?
+But you've lost track of what prompted you to take up the side quest and now the original task remains unfinished and you've moved on to something else.

 Yup.